eway-crm/php-lib/Examples/EditDieOnConflictTrue/README.md

 > rcItemConflict: Web service returned an error (rcItemConflict): ItemVersion of item 'a5b6f76a-1b40-44c4-ae2c-7ab963ad313e' from folder 'Companies' is set to '2' while current item modified by 'ba3ff5df-2920-11e9-910f-00224d483d5b' has version '2', you have to increase the version by one during update

-If we laod the item, we can see that no field was changed.
+If we load the item, we can see that no field was changed.
 ```console

 object(stdClass)[6]